 Lionel S. D’Souza, MD, Director, Endoscopic Surgery

-Dr. D’Souza is an Assistant Professor of Medicine, Division of Gastroenterology and Hepatology at Stony Brook School of Medicine.
+Dr. D’Souza is an Assistant Professor of Medicine, Division of Gastroenterology and Hepatology at Renaissance School of Medicine.
 He is a member of the Advanced Diagnostic and Therapeutic Endoscopy team at Stony Brook University Hospital with expertise in pancreatic diseases, biliary tract diseases and malignant and pre-malignant tumors of the gastrointestinal tract.
 He specializes in endoscopic retrograde cholangiopancreatography (ERCP), diagnostic and therapeutic endoscopic ultrasound (EUS), endoscopic mucosal resection (EMR) and endoluminal stent placement.
 Dr. D’Souza has a special interest in advanced minimally invasive endoscopic techniques such as endoscopic submucosal dissection (ESD), peroral endoscopic myotomy (POEM) and endoscopic suturing and their applications in the resection of cancerous and pre-cancerous lesions of the GI tract as well as in the management of achalasia, gastroparesis, obesity and gastroesophageal reflux disease (GERD).

 Alexandra Guillaume, MD, Director, Gastrointestinal Motility Center; Assistant Professor, Department of Medicine